 One in ten Kiwis are now actively reducing or completely eliminating meat from their diet, mainly to help the environment, out of concern for animals or for their own health reasons.

 Even the Heart Foundation has recently updated its guidelines, limiting red meat consumption to just 3 meals per week.

 Cue the rise of products that look like meat, taste like meat, and cook like meat, without an animal in sight.
 But what exactly are these meat alternatives?

-Sanitarium Dietitian Angela Saunders takes a look at the most common questions.
+Sanitarium Dietitian Trish Guy takes a look at the most common questions.